-No development shall take place on the development phase until details of checking surveys for protected species or the nests of any breeding birds on the site has been submitted to and approved in writing by the Planning Authority, in consultation with SNH.
-The surveys shall be undertaken by a qualified ecologist in accordance with the approved specification in the last in the 6 months preceding site preparation and construction work commencing.
-The survey results, a programme of any mitigation measures required as a consequence, and a timetable for any such mitigation measures shall have been submitted to and approved in writing by the Planning Authority prior to any works associated with the development phase taking place.
+30 No development shall take place until details of checking surveys for protected species or the nests of any breeding birds on the site has been submitted to and approved in writing by the Planning Authority, in consultation with SNH.
+The surveys shall be undertaken by a qualified ecologist, in accordance with the approved specification, in the last 6 months preceding site preparation and construction work commencing.
+A programme of any mitigation measures required as a consequence of the survey results, and a timetable for any such mitigation measures shall have been submitted to and approved in writing by the Planning Authority prior to any works associated with the development taking place.
 The programme of mitigation work shall be implemented as approved under the supervision of a qualified ecologist all to the satisfaction of the Planning Authority.